-- Good to know: Mahendra Cave is located around 30 minutes out of town by bus and costs around USD 1.50 for international visitors.
+- Good to know: Mahendra Cave is located around 30 minutes out of town by bus and the entrance fee costs around USD 1.50 for international visitors.
 From there, it takes around 15 minutes to walk to Bat Cave.
-Entrance to Bat Cave costs around USD 1.50.
+The entrance to Bat Cave costs around USD 1.50.

 If you are in Nepal, you cannot miss out on Pokhara.
 Spend a day or two in the lakeside town to wind down from a trek in the mountains or use it to drive your passion for outdoor activities and intense experiences — we've already provided you with a list of amazing things to do in Pokhara.
 In a nutshell, a trip to Nepal is incomplete without a visit to Pokhara.
 So what are you waiting for; let's plan a whirlwind trip!

 Travelling to Nepal?
 Chat with a local travel specialist in Nepal who can help organize your trip.